 Submitting Request for Direct Appointment

-To request direct appointment of a candidate to a civil service position, the appointing authority submits the following to HRS for approval through the OPDRS:
+To request direct appointment of an applicant to a civil service position, the appointing authority submits the following to HRS for approval through OPDRS:

 - Position description (see 60.02)